caffeinated/themes/README.md

 Documentation
 -------------
-You will find user friendly documentation here: [Themes Documentation](http://codex.caffeinated.ninja/themes)
+You will find user friendly and updated documentation in the wiki here: [Caffeinated Themes Wiki](https://github.com/caffeinated/themes/wiki)

 Quick Installation
 ------------------